skojaku/km_config/README.md

   **INPUT:**

   * `edges` - Mx3 Numpy array, where M is the number of edges.
+Data type should be float (e.g., edges.astype(float)).
 The first and second columns indicate the IDs of nodes connected by an edge.
 The third column indicates the weight of the edge.

   * (optional) `num_of_runs` - Number of runs.
 (Default: 10)